gtxaspec/shadowroot/README.md

 * Run ./remove_chroot.sh with super-user privileges to remove the chroot and associates files.

 #Why?
-* Running docker there is a slight cursor lag on my system, so as an alternative, I thought of a chroot!
+* Running docker there is a slight cursor lag on my system, so as an alternative, we jailed Shadow in a chroot!
 Also using docker, Shadow would not output audio to my bluetooth speaker.
-With Shadowroot, it works! (pulseaudio!!!)
+With Shadowroot, it works! (pulseaudio!)

 ## Thanks to @aar642 and the shadowcker (https://gitlab.com/aar642/shadowcker) project for the awesome work shadowroot was based off.